Efficiency gain and bidirectional operation of quantum engines with decoupled internal levels

 (iii)~`Ordinary' (anti-clockwise) engines are also still achievable at these $J$'s, within the region where $T_{a} > rT_{b}$.
 However, for any finite $T_{a}$, an engine becomes \emph{impossible} for sufficiently small $T_b$.
 This is remarkable - we usually expect that, the lower the cold bath temperature, the \emph{easier} it is to run an engine;

 (iv)~Conversely, for $T_{b} > T_{a}$ an engine becomes impossible when $T_{b}$ becomes too \emph{high}.
 (Notice the downward slope of the lower $E$-zone in Fig. 2(c), for large enough $T_{b}$).
-In other words, the hot bath can become too hot!
+Thus, the hot bath can become too hot!

 (v) The two $E$-zones are separated by a \emph{gap} in $T_{a}$, within which no heat engine is possible, regardless of $T_{b}$.